Freelancers and those needing professional talent have so many ways to connect.

 Freelancer.com allows you find work for your online project fast and for a reasonable price.
 Freelancers submit bids for your project, and you can view their past work and user reviews to make your decision.
 The platform focuses on getting work done for website development, SEO marketing, mobile development and other online centric projects.

 Guru.com's mission is to connect employers with freelance talent locally or globally, and the site is one of the deepest in the freelance field.
-See how to post your professional profile, select a membership type, get paid safely through its SafePay payment service and earn a professional services ranking.
-Check other details on costs and membership levels.
-Try out its project search capabilities.
+Post your professional profile, select a membership type, get paid safely through its SafePay payment service, and earn a professional services ranking.

 Sologig.com helps connect contractors, freelancers and consultants with businesses seeking independent professionals.
-Registration is free and unlike other project based websites, Sologig does not charge project fees.
+Registration is free, and unlike other project-based websites, Sologig does not charge project fees.
 There's also no bidding on Sologig ̶ freelancers choose which projects they are interested in and negotiate pricing directly with the employer.
 You can build a customized resume of your expertise accessible to thousands of employers.
 Sologig has something for everyone, from beginning freelancers to seasoned consultants.
-Sign up to receive email notification of projects in your selected field or search thousands online.

 Upwork contains dozens of categories for you to browse and search for freelancers/contractors for your business.
 Upwork is one of the only freelance websites where you can find specialized and licensed help including civil engineers, attorneys and financial consultants.
 Upwork provide freelancers' hourly rate and job success rating.
-Freelancers can sign up for free and receive a certain number of free "Connects" per month to bid on jobs, but Upwork takes a 20 percent commission on any earnings.
+Freelancers can sign up for free and receive a certain number of free "Connects" per month to bid on jobs.
+Upwork takes a 20% commission on any earnings.